ericvoit/tpr/draft-voit-rats-trustworthy-path-routing-03.md

 (2) Extension of the Stamped Passport?

 Format of the reference to the 'verifier-certificate-name' based on WG desire to include more information in the Stamped Passport.
 Also we need to make sure that the keystore referenced names are globally unique, else we will need to include a node name in the object set.

+(3) Encoding of objects in CDDL.
+A Verifier will want to sign encoded objects rather than YANG structures.
+It is most efficient to encode the Attestation Results once on the Verifier, and push these down via a YANG model to the Attester.